fluentassertions/fluentassertions/docs/_pages/upgradingtov6.md

 A lot, if not most, of the assertions listed above are irrelevant for enums.
 Conversely, `HaveFlag` is only relevant for enums, but it was always available even though your object was not an enum.
 We wanted to introduce new enum specific assertions, but adding those would be even more auto-complete noise for non enums.
-`HaveFlag` was written long before the enum type constraint was introduced i C# 7.3, so checking whether the subject and expectation was the same of enum was performed on runtime instead of compile-time.
+`HaveFlag` was written long before the enum type constraint was introduced in C# 7.3, so checking whether the subject and expectation was the same of enum was performed on runtime instead of compile-time.

 `Be` has some workarounds to ensure that a boxed `1` and boxed `1.0` are considered to be equal.
 This approach did not work well for enums as it would consider two enums to be equal if their underlying integral values are equal.